StevieTTBB/DAQS-for-molecular-vibration/README.md

   * The webpage of *J. R. Johansson*, the author of *Tutorials for QuTiP Version 5*, https://jrjohansson.github.io/computing.html

 QutipTutorialsNotes:
-  * [QutipTutorialsNotes](./QutipTutorialsNotes) is a folder including tutorials of QuTip with notes wrote by GY H.
+  * [QutipTutorialsNotes](./QutipTutorialsNotes) is a folder including tutorials of QuTip with notes written by GY H.

 ## OpenFermion
 Websites maybe helpful: